 - Small bench block or a roll of duct tape

-Make sure the gun is unloaded before you disassemble it.
-You need to check the chamber and make sure to remove any ammunition present.
+First, make sure the gun is unloaded before you disassemble it.
+Then, you need to check the chamber and make sure to remove any ammunition present.

-First, you need to pull the trigger then pull the slide back about a quarter of an inch.
+Next, you need to pull the trigger then pull the slide back about a quarter of an inch.
 Bring your take-down levers down then pull your top barrel assembly off.
-Set the barrel aside.

 - Black finish